rotki/docs/usage-guides/settings/interface.md

 Reduce animation effects to improve performance.
 This affects animation quality but optimizes resource usage.

+#### Persist Table Sorting

+Save your table sorting preferences so they persist when you navigate away and return to the page.

 #### Data Scrambling

 Enable data scrambling to randomize amounts, dates, and other data for privacy in screenshots.
 This setting does not persist across sessions.

+#### Persist Privacy and Scramble Mode Settings

+When enabled, privacy mode and scramble settings are preserved across sessions.
+When disabled, these settings reset to defaults upon login.

 #### Automatic Balance Refresh